My-Merch-And-Music/MERCH-token/tokenomics.md

 # $MERCH Tokenomics

-## Total Supply: 1,000,000,000
+## 🧱 Total Supply: 1,000,000,000

+$MERCH is a fixed-supply token deployed on Solana to support artist empowerment, platform growth, and long-term infrastructure development through MMAM — a nonprofit initiative.

-The $MERCH token is designed to empower artists and fund the long-term infrastructure of the MMAM platform.
-There is no presale, no VC allocation, and no private investor dump risk.
+There is no presale, no VC access, and no private allocation.
+The token was launched publicly with liquidity locked at inception.

-## 📊 Token Allocation

-- **10% Liquidity Pool (LP)**
-  Initial LP added at launch and locked.

-- **90% Treasury Reserves (Multi-Wallet)**
-  Controlled by MMAM and used exclusively to fund:
-  - Venue development
-  - Tech infrastructure (MMAM App, ticketing, etc.)
-  - Artist support programs
-  - Ecosystem expansion
+---

-## 💸 Transfer Tax
+## 💸 Transfer Tax: 5%

-- **5% Tax on Transfers**
+All $MERCH transfers carry a 5% transaction fee:

-  - 5% routed to the treasury
+- 100% routed to treasury wallets
-  - No burn, no redistribution
-  - Used to gradually offset token supply drained by trading activity
+- Used to fund marketing, platform development, artist tools, and token liquidity

-## 🧠 Emission Policy

-- No more than **2% of total supply** will be released in any 30-day window unless otherwise announced
-- All transactions will be publicly viewable via labeled wallets
+- No burn.
+No redistribution.
+No stealth inflation.

+---

-## 🛡 Governance
+## 🛡 Trust & Governance

-Governance is controlled by MMAM to ensure long-term protection of artist incentives, platform infrastructure, and treasury integrity.
-A DAO-lite advisory model may be implemented in the future.
+MMAM retains governance over treasury and platform development to ensure alignment with its nonprofit mission.
+All major treasury transactions will be public and traceable, with transparency maintained through labeled wallets and periodic updates.

+In future stages, a DAO-lite advisory system may be introduced to offer community feedback on treasury usage, artist support, and platform growth.

+---

+**$MERCH is purpose-built to serve creators — not speculators.
+All mechanics exist to fund utility, not hype.**